beb3k/Project-2/README.md

 `bin_labels = ['near', 'medium', 'far']`

  * Lastly the binned features are one-hot encoded
-  * Note: for the subsequent features, everytime there is binning, there is also encoding
+  * Note: for the subsequent features, everytime there was binning, there was also encoding

 ### 'category', 'state'
 * 'category' was binned based on the intrinsic category of the values.
 In this case the first step was to combine the _pos (point of sale/offline purchase) and _net categories (online purchase) into a 'combined_category'.
 Afterwards it was split again into two categories namely 'essential_categories' and 'non_essential_categories' before encoding.
-This is done to prevent overdimensionality of this feature caused by encoding too many values of 'category'
+This was done to prevent overdimensionality of this feature caused by encoding too many values of 'category'

 ```essential_categories = ['grocery_combined', 'health_fitness', 'personal_care', 'home', 'food_dining']```